 - Washing hair with just warm water

-- Follow detailed steps for my “Ultimate water-only hair washing method“
+- Follow detailed steps and scrubbing techniques in my “Ultimate water-only hair washing routine“

-- Manage oils with a boar-bristle hair brush
+- Manage oils between washes with a boar-bristle hair brush

 - Works best with soft water